-Most of the frequently observed diagnoses were injuries or suspected injuries of the head, accounting for about 50% of all reported injuries.
-In fact, this observed pattern resembles injury diagnosis of infants in UK.31 The predominance of non-fracture head or related injuries in the present study could be explained by the weighty consequence of head injuries perceived by both parents and medical professionals.
-Compared with other types of injury, children sustaining unspecified intracranial injury without an open wound were associated with an increased likelihood of hospital admission (chi-square = 12.839, d.f. = 1, P < 0.001).
+Most of the frequently observed diagnoses were injuries or suspected injuries of the head, accounting for about 50% of all reported natures of injury.
+In fact, this observed pattern resembles injury diagnosis of infants in UK.
+The predominance of non-fracture head or related injuries in the present study could be explained by the weighty consequence of head injuries perceived by both parents and medical professionals as well.
+Compared with other types of injury, children sustaining unspecified intracranial injury without an open wound were associated with an increased likelihood of hospital admission (chi-squared = 12.839, d.f. = 1, P < 0.001).